jshaw86/distributed-systems-take-home/README.md

 7. **Documentation**
    Extend the bottom of this `README.md` file to include an explanation of your solution, rationale for architectural choices, and anomaly detection/enforcement strategies.

+8. **Deliverable**
+   Download this repository and publish it to a public repository you own under a different name.
+Do not fork since those are easily discoverable.
+Provide the link to your repository once completed.

 # Suggestions
 1. **Get something working first**